dustinspecker/generator-ng-poly/README.md

 ```

 ### Controller
-Geenrates a controller and its test.
+Genrates a controller and its test.

 Example:
 ```